benjaminfranklin03/NeuroDiffEqLab/README.md

 ### 5. Physics-Informed Neural Networks (PINNs)

-**Description**: PINNs integrate physical laws described by partial differential equations (PDEs) into the training of neural networks, enabling the solution of complex physical systems with embedded domain knowledge.
+**Description**: PINNs integrate physical laws described by partial differential equations (PDEs) into the training of neural networks.
+This allows for solving complex physical systems by embedding domain knowledge directly into the model.

 ![PINN Example](images/pinn_example.png)